You've stumbled upon the idea to build a cleaning service and now you're ready to take the next steps.

 Depending on where you're conducting business, you'll also want to consider securing the proper permits, licenses and liability insurance.

 If you are planning to start a cleaning service, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a cleaning service and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a cleaning service and outline the costs you should expect for each:

 - The estimated minimum starting cost = $62